 If you like this recipe, sign up for my free gluten free recipe book.
 As soon as you enter your details in the box below it will appear as if by magic in your inbox!

 Pin the recipe so you don’t lose it:

 Gluten Free Vegan Shortbread With Cardamom, Chocolate & Mincemeat

 - 7 oz Free From Fairy plain gluten-free flour - (6 oz if using butter)

 - 2 oz coconut oil - softened OR 4oz softened butter to replace the coconut oil and dairy free spread

 - 2 oz sugar

-- Large handful dark chocolate chips check ingredients
+- 20 g dark chocolate chips - check ingredients

-- Combine the softened butter with the sugar, beating until it becomes smooth (I do this by hand but you could use a machine)
+- Combine the coconut oil and margarine (or softened butter) with the sugar, beating until it becomes smooth (I do this by hand but you could use a machine)